sertainty/Sertainty-Wrappers/C#/README.md

 Console.WriteLine("File has been Encrypted");
 ```

-### Access protected data
+### Access the Protected Data
 You need to pass the authorization before accessing the data.
-Application will provide randomize challenge questions based on the ID(.iic) file and user need to answer them within limited time.
+The application will provide random challenges based on the ID (.iic) file which the user will need to answer within a limited amount of time.

 ```csharp
 SertaintyCore.uxpfile_openFile(appHandle, uxpFileSpec, Mode.ReadOnly);